NHACP-IF/NHACP-specification/nhacp-specification.md

 ## Complex aggregate types

-In addition to the simple scalar types (u8, u16, u32) and simple aggregate types (char/byte arrays), there are some complex aggregate types used in NHACP that are shared by multiple request/response messages.
+In addition to the simple scalar types (u8, u16, u32) and simple aggregate types (byte arrays), there are some complex aggregate types used in NHACP that are shared by multiple request/response messages.

 ### DATE-TIME structure